-9In October 2012, the Liikanen (2012) report recommended a structural reform to "reduce complexity, interconnectedness, and size of large and complex banking groups", which would likely target a similar set of banks as our EBA bank sample.
+9In Oct.
+2012, the Liikanen (2012) report recommended a structural reform to "reduce complexity, interconnectedness, and size of large and complex banking groups," which would likely target a similar set of banks as our EBA bank sample.
 For example, this would entail a separation of trading and deposit-taking activities or the use of bail-in instruments.
-Such recommendations were taken up only in January 2014 by the European commission proposal COM/2014/043 and therefore lie outside of our sample range.
-Krahnen et al. (2017) provide an overview of these proposals as well as U.S. equivalents.
-Due to these regulatory changes, we are careful in terms of interpreting differences or non-differences between EBA and non-EBA banks well after the capital exercise as being solely due to higher capital requirements.
+Such recommendations were taken up only in Jan.
+2014 by the European commission proposal COM/2014/043 and therefore lie outside of our sample range.
+Krahnen, Noth, and Schüwer (2017) provide an overview of these proposals as well as U.S. equivalents.
+Due to these regulatory changes, we are careful in terms of interpreting differences or nondifferences